Detection Settings

 |

-Skip scans for safe file types [appears only if the Block or Warn detection mode is selected above] |
+Skip scans for safe file types [appears only if the Block or Warn "file detection mode" is selected above] |

 When enabled, the extension won't scan downloaded files that have the specified file extensions.
 It is recommended that you include only safe extensions in the ignore-scanning list.
 The default extensions to ignore are: png, jpg, jpeg, and json |